Ready to grow smarter with AI? Supercharge your e-commerce store with Shopify MCP.

 Economic dynamics also favor hyperlocal growth.
 The model blesses local offline retailers, offering them online presence and growth opportunities without heavy infrastructure investment.

 Tier 2 and 3 cities represent massive untapped markets with growing online shopping appetites, driven by new internet users from rural and semi-urban areas.
+Incorporating the dark store model in these regions can further boost hyperlocal commerce by enabling faster deliveries and efficient inventory management close to the customer base.

 The growth of hyperlocal delivery generates significant employment opportunities for delivery personnel and logistics workers in smaller cities.